apache/openwhisk/ansible/README.md

 ansible-playbook -i environments/<environment> controller.yml -e mode=clean
 ```

-**Caveat:** In distributed environments some components (e.g. Consul, Invoker, etc.) exist on multiple machines.
+**Caveat:** In distributed environments some components (e.g. Invoker, etc.) exist on multiple machines.
 So if you run a playbook to clean or deploy those components, it will run on **all** of the hosts targeted by the component's playbook.

 ### Cleaning an OpenWhisk Deployment